foundersandcoders/fizzbuzz/README.md

 - Write just enough code to pass the test (without breaking any other test that was already passing!)

 Continue writing tests and refactoring until you have a `fizzbuzz` function that works for any number.

+If you finish early try writing tests for (and handling) edge-cases (what happens when your function is called with a negative number?)